AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56741-database-setup-upgrade-error-with-custom-mysql-trigger.md

 ## Issue

-An unexpected error message *trying to access array offset on value of type null* displays during setup:upgrade when the database contains a custom MySQL trigger which is not related to the indexation mechanism and MView.
+An error message *Trying to access array offset on value of type null* appears during `setup:upgrade` due to a custom MySQL trigger in the database unrelated to indexation and [!DNL MView].

 <u>Steps to reproduce</u>: